netdata/netdata/docs/step-by-step/step-02.md

 ## See raised alarms and the alarm log

-Aside from performance troubleshooting, Netdata is designed to help you monitor the health of your systems and applications.
+Aside from performance troubleshooting, the Agent helps you monitor the health of your systems and applications.
 That's why every Netdata installation comes with dozens of pre-configured alarms that trigger alerts when your system starts acting strangely.

 Find the **Alarms** button in the top navigation bring up a modal that shows currently raised alarms, all running alarms, and the alarms log.